 Sino-German Cooperation on Climate Change - Climate Partnership Project

-In the framework of the Chinese Nationally Determined Contributions (NDC) under the Paris Agreement, the project supports the improvement of climate policies in the 14th Five-Year Plan (FYP) until 2025 through structured dialogues and knowledge exchange on climate-related topics.
-Activities are utilizing the results of the 17_I_312_CHN_G_Partnerschaft_Klima EE Phase 3 and strengthen the competences of Chinese partners on climate cooperation in third countries and on sustainable finance/climate finance at the national level.
-In addition to partners within the respective climate departments, the project will engage with relevant line ministries, agencies and institutions in both countries.
+China has set itself ambitious environmental and climate protection targets to be achieved by 2030.
+As part of the Nationally Determined Contribution (NDC) under the Paris Agreement, the project supported the improvement of climate policy measures within the 14th Five-Year Plan (FJP) through structured dialogues and the exchange of knowledge on climate-related topics.
+The activities also strengthened the Chinese partners’ capacities in climate cooperation in third countries and in sustainable finance/climate finance at the national level.
+Furthermore, new areas of cooperation were identified and prepared to support the implementation of the Paris Agreement.
+In addition to partners within the respective climate departments, the project collaborated with relevant line ministries, authorities and institutions in China and Germany.

 Project data